Ford CEO Hackett to retire, COO Jim Farley to lead automaker

 It was apparent that Farley would take over as CEO in February, when Ford announced a management shakeup after a poor fourth-quarter financial performance and the botched launch of the Explorer SUV.

-Farley's chief rival, automotive President Joe Hinrichs was pushed out and retired effective March 1, and Farley was named chief operating officer.
+Farley's chief rival, automotive President Joe Hinrichs was pushed out and retired effective March 1, and Farley was named COO.

+Ford’s full-year profit plunged last year by more than $3.6 billion.
+It lost nearly $2 billion in the first quarter this year, and made just over $1 billion in the second quarter only because of an increase in the value of its autonomous vehicle unit.

 New Explorers came off the assembly line with multiple problems and had to be shipped to a Detroit-area factory for repairs, delaying deliveries to customers and costing the company sales.